Hit golf balls (and try the pretzel board) at Topgolf

 While there are a few Topgolf locations around the country, the one in Vegas smokes 'em all.
 You've got three levels to drive golf balls while staring straight at the Strip skyline -- which looks great day or night.
 Meanwhile, hang out in your own private bay while ordering drinks and food like a ridiculous Pretzel Board, which is kinda like a charcuterie and fruit plate served inside a giant soft pretzel and order a 30- or 60-oz “golfbag” party punch to share.
 On weekends, enjoy a mimosa-fueled brunch at Hideaway Pool on the third level.

 Off the Strip

-There's a reason that so many of our best new restaurants of 2017 and 2018 were nowhere near a casino resort.
-You can enjoy great neighborhood dining at spots like Black Sheep, District One, Esther's Kitchen, Flock & Fowl, Kitchen at Atomic, Metro Pizza, Other Mama, Paid in Full, and Sparrow + Wolf.
+There's a reason that so many of our best new restaurants were nowhere near a casino resort -- the Vegas dining scene is far more interesting than just what you'll find on the Strip, and people are finally starting to recognize that.
+You can enjoy great neighborhood dining at spots like Black Sheep, District One, Esther's Kitchen, Flock & Fowl, Kitchen at Atomic, Other Mama, Ada’s, La Strega, Locale, and Sparrow + Wolf.
 And if you want super cheap food, there's a guide for that, too.